 15. How does the player draft work for Travel teams?

-Between the 2009-10 and 2010-11 seasons, a subcommitte of the Basketball Board did extensive research on the optimal methods for the player draft at the 11 and under (now 6th grade) and above levels.
+Between the 2009-10 and 2010-11 seasons, a subcommitte of the Basketball Board did extensive research on the optimal methods for the player draft at the 11 and under and above levels.
 The Board polled the families of travel players, sought the advice of past and current travel coaches, and even consulted with other youth organizations to see how they handled it.
 The subcommittee then made its recommendation to the Basketball Board, and all Board members voted on the alternatives presented.
-The Board then voted and elected to retain the so-called Core method, which has been used for the past 10 years to select teams when CYA is fielding 2 teams at a given grade level at either the Division I or Division II level.
+The Board then voted and elected to retain the so-called Core method, which has been used for the past 10 years to select teams when CYA is fielding 2 teams at a given age level at either the Division I or Division II level.

 Note that the draft system does not mean that all the highest ranked kids are selected to teams.
 In addition to basketball skills, coaches must consider their position needs (point guard, shooting guard, small forward, power forward, center) and such intangibles as hustle, teamwork, and the ability to take direction.